djfrsn/ChessBase/dev notes.md

 stretch and quick celebratory walk...thinking about how I will animate the pieces 🎉 @ 12:20

 start thinking/dev about how to add piece and style piece on the board @ 12:25

+styling and placement done....start work on animation @ 12:59

+animation complete! 🎉 @ 1:49